hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/05-the-story-of-zahhak-and-kawa-the-smith.md

 Smote on his head before the Shah and cried :

-> Sh4h ! my name is Kawa and I sue
+> Shah ! my name is Kawa and I sue
 >
 > For justice.
 Do me right.
 I come in haste
 >